Why are some people successful and happy – and others not?

 Being aware of my choices has made it clear that sustainable living is key for my own happiness and success.
 So I’m personally passionate about being connected to where my food comes from – local and sustainable – and to actively participating within my community to foster community-wide sustainability and flow.
 For me, it’s about helping my community stay unstuck as well as myself and my individual and organizational clients!

-With that in mind, I volunteer for a variety of local organizations, serving as immediate Past President of the Raleigh Professional Women’s Forum, and on the Advisory Boards for the Visual Art Exchange and SAFE Haven for Cats.
+With that in mind, I volunteer for a variety of local organizations, serving as Past President of the Raleigh Professional Women’s Forum, and on the Advisory Boards for the Visual Art Exchange and SAFE Haven for Cats.
 And I enjoy learning, reading, going running with the dogs (but not the cat), and stimulating conversations with good friends.